BITNET: Technical details

-BITNET's eligibility requirements limited exchange with commercial entities, including IBM itself, which made technical assistance and bug fixes difficult.
-This became a particular problem when trying to communicate on heterogeneous networks with graphical workstation vendors such as Silicon Graphics.

 Extent

+As of April 1988 BITNET connected about 400 universities and 1200 computers.
 At its zenith around 1991, BITNET extended to almost 500 organizations and 3,000 nodes, all educational institutions.
 It spanned North America (in Canada it was known as NetNorth), Europe (as EARN), Israel (as ISRAEARN), India (VIDYANET) and some Persian Gulf states (as GulfNet).
 BITNET was also very popular in other parts of the world, especially in South America, where about 200 nodes were implemented and heavily used in the late 1980s and early 1990s.
 Part of the South African inter-university academic network, initially known as UNINET, and later TENET (Tertiary Education Network) was implemented using BITNET protocols in the late 1980s, with a TCP/IP gateway to the Internet via Rhodes University.
 With the rapid growth of TCP/IP systems and the Internet in the early 1990s, and the rapid abandonment of the base IBM mainframe platform for academic purposes, BITNET's popularity and use diminished quickly.

 Legacy

 BITNET hosted its first multi-user dungeon (MUD) in 1984, the text-based MAD.
 Players connected from the United States, Europe or Israel to a single server running in France.

 In 1996, CREN ended their support for BITNET.
 The individual nodes were free to keep their phone lines up as long as they wished, but as nodes dropped out, the network splintered into parts that were inaccessible from each other.
 As of 2007, BITNET has essentially ceased operation.
 However, a successor, BITNET II, which transmits information via the Internet using BITNET protocols, still has some users.

-Another system that is being developed is HNET linking systems together using the NJE protocol that BITNET used.